LambdaHack/LambdaHack/README.md

 game content package and mix and merge with the example LambdaHack game rules at will.
-Note that the LambdaHack sample game derives from the [Hack/Nethack visual and narrative tradition] [9], while Allure of the Stars uses the more free form Moria/Angband style (it also uses the `AGPL` license, and `BSD3 + AGPL = AGPL`, so make sure you want to liberate your code and content to such an extent).
+Note that the LambdaHack sample game derives from the [Hack/Nethack visual and narrative tradition] [9], while Allure of the Stars uses the more free-form Moria/Angband style (it also uses the `AGPL` license, and `BSD3 + AGPL = AGPL`, so make sure you want to liberate your code and content to such an extent).